 To preserve the corporate value of the Hodogaya Chemical Group, the occurrence of human risks (violation of labor laws, harassment, outflow of personnel, individual troubles, etc.) is a serious obstacle to the continued and stable growth of the Hodogaya Chemical Group.
 Recognizing that there is a risk, we strive to appropriately and adequately manage human risk, prevent, avoid, and mitigate future losses.

-In FY2022 we discussed the advancement of the mid-term management plan SPEED 25/30, a wage system based on economic conditions, and the optimization of work hours in addition to the regular items on the agenda.
+In FY2023, we discussed the wages based on current business conditions, the advancement of the mid-term management plan SPEED 25/30, and the optimization of work hours, in addition to the regular items on the agenda.

 The Hodogaya Chemical Group ended its measures on May 8, 2023, with COVID-19 being legally repositioned as one of the five infectious diseases.